DNS in Microsoft Azure – Part 1

 • WINS and NetBIOS are not supported

-• Only A records that are automatically registered by the service are supported (no manual registration of records)
+• Only A records and PTR records that are automatically registered by the service are supported (no manual registration of records)

 In the next post l cover Azure’s new offering in the DNS space, Azure Private DNS Zones.
 I’ll walk through how it works and how we can combine it with BYO DNS to create some pretty neat patterns.